Chairs are documents, and caners are historians that preserve centuries of designs and techniques.

 Created by master rush weaver David Klingler.

+(note: this exhibit was destroyed in catastrophic flooding in the River Arts District in 2024.)
 A progression of six chairs beginning with the bare bones and stepping through several way-points in the rush process.
 Both students and visitors are allowed an in-depth look inside a typical rush chair.

 SRCCC-header-tiny-chairs